examind-ai/support-documentation/it-administration/lms-integrations/blackboard.md

 <figure><img src="../../.gitbook/assets/lti-course-options-png.webp" alt=""><figcaption></figcaption></figure>

-***
+---

 ## Step 3: Assessment Deeplink

-Refer to the [Assessment Deeplink](../../get-started/lms-integrated/assessment-deeplink.md#blackboard) page on how to create link a Blackboard assessment to an EXAMIND assessment.
+Refer to [Assessment Deeplink](../../get-started/lms-integrated/assessment-deeplink.md#blackboard) for instructions on how to link a Blackboard assessment to an EXAMIND assessment.

 ## More Information